 Why, then, is a four-year engineering degree required?

-The issue isn't the math, but rather learning which principles and equations should apply at any given time.
-How to apply them is what is difficult, not the equations themselves.
+The issue isn't the math but rather learning which principles and equations should apply at any given time.
+It is how to apply them that is difficult, not the equations themselves.

 The Expert Button-Pusher The story is told of a company that used a complex machine with many buttons, levers, and dials.
 The machine worked so well and for so long that everyone working at that company forgot what the buttons, levers, and dials did.
 One day, the machine stopped working.
 No one at the company knew how to get it going again.
 They found an expert who lived across the country.
 They paid him five thousand dollars to come and get the machine working again.
 The expert arrived.
 He looked over the machine for a few minutes and then pushed one button.
 The machine began working perfectly again.
 The company management who hired the expert complained and said, “We paid you five thousand dollars to push one button?”
 “Yes,” the expert said, “but I knew which button to push.” |